turingschool/backend-curriculum-site/module2/lessons/database_relationships_and_visualizations.md

 ## Closing

-Let's revist our learning goals by answering the following:
+Let's revisit our learning goals by answering the following:

 * What is a primary key?
 * What is a foreign key?